-In addition to cash bonds and PR bonds, some defendents may utilize surety bonds.
-With a surety bond, a third party agrees to secure the defendent’s court appearances.
+In addition to cash bonds and PR bonds, some defendants may utilize surety bonds.
+With a surety bond, a third party agrees to secure the defendant’s court appearances.
 That means that the third party takes on financial responsibility should the defendant fail to appear.

-Defendents arrested out-of-state require transfer bonds.
-These bonds secure their release from a jail in another state on the condition that they return to Texas.
+Defendants arrested out-of-state require transfer bonds.
+These bonds secure their release from jail in another state on the condition that they return to Texas.

-Finally, because the federal court system is separate from the state court system, defendents charged with a federal crime must follow a different bond process.
-Federal bonds are typically more expensive and time consuming than their state counterparts.
+Finally, because the federal court system is separate from the state court system, defendants charged with a federal crime must follow a different bond process.
+Federal bonds are typically more expensive and time-consuming than their state counterparts.

 What Services Does ASAP Bail Bonds Provide?

-ASAP Bail Bonds provides a wide-variety of bail bond services to meet all of your bail bond needs.
-Additonally, our experinced employees have the knowledge and the experience to help you figure out exactly what help you need to get your loved one out of jail.
+ASAP Bail Bonds provides a wide variety of bail bond services to meet all of your bail bond needs.
+Additionally, our experienced employees have the knowledge and the experience to help you figure out exactly what help you need to get your loved one out of jail.

 Firstly, ASAP Bail Bonds handles cash bonds.
 If defendants can’t afford to pay the cash bail set by the court, then they have to remain in jail until their court date.
 With ASAP Bail Bonds, however, there’s no need to worry about affording your cash bail.
 We’ll put up the money for your bail so you can go home and focus on your trial.